-Minnesota Administrative Rules, part 3905.0400, subpart 1, item A
+Minnesota Administrative Rules, part 3905.0400, subpart 1, item A.

-This Affirmative Action Plan meets the requirements as set forth in statute, in Administrative Rule, and by Minnesota Management and Budget (MMB).
-The Plan outlines:
+This Affirmative Action Plan (AAP) meets the requirements set forth in Statutes, in Administrative Rules, and by Minnesota Management and Budget (MMB).
+The AAP contains:

-- Affirmative action goals
+- Affirmative action workforce analysis.

-- Timetables
+- Goals, objectives, and timetables.

-- Reasonable and assertive hiring and retention methods for achieving these goals
+- Assertive hiring, recruitment, and retention methods for achieving goals and objectives.